Best Time to Visit Short Itinerary Overview & Itinerary Things to Carry Safety & Security Cancellation Policy FAQ

 The Legend Behind Panch Kedar

-The Five Temples of Panch Kedar
+Five deities of Panch Kedar

-1. Kedarnath – The Eternal Jyotirlinga
+1. Kedarnath- The Eternal Jyotirlinga

 3. Rudranath – The Face of Shiva Amidst Wild Nature